vasupatelll/Email_Spam_Classifier/README.md

 ## 📌<b> Introduction :- </b>

-A Natural Language Processing with SMS Data to predict whether the SMS is Spam/Ham with various ML Algorithms like MultinomialNB, LogisticRegression, SVC, DecisionTreeClassifier, RandomForestClassifier, KNeighborsClassifier, AdaBoostClassifier, BaggingClassifier, ExtraTreesClassifier, GradientBoostingClassifier, XGBClassifier to compare accuracy and using various data cleaning and processing techniques like
+A Machine Learning Processing with SMS Data to predict whether the SMS is Spam/Ham with various ML Algorithms like MultinomialNB, LogisticRegression, SVC, DecisionTreeClassifier, RandomForestClassifier, KNeighborsClassifier, AdaBoostClassifier, BaggingClassifier, ExtraTreesClassifier, GradientBoostingClassifier, XGBClassifier to compare accuracy and using various data cleaning and processing techniques like
 PorterStemmer, CountVectorizer, TFIDF Vetorizer.
 It is implemented using MultinomialNB to gain accuracy of 97.09%.